Jigsaw-Code/outline-sdk/x/examples/ws2endpoint/README.md

-# Websocket Reverse Proxy
+# WebSocket Reverse Proxy

-This package contains a command-line tool to expose a Websocket endpoint that connects to any endpoint over a transport.
+This package contains a command-line tool to expose a WebSocket endpoint that connects to any endpoint over a transport.

 ```sh